stu-bell/generator-stui5/README.md

 # UI5 Yeoman Generator
 ## Super template for UI5

-[Yeoman](yeoman.io) is a [Node.js](nodejs.org) package for generating code projects from pre-defined templates known as _generators_.
-This project is a generator for starting [UI5](openui5.org) projects.
+[Yeoman](http://yeoman.io) is a [Node.js](http://nodejs.org) package for generating code projects from pre-defined templates known as _generators_.
+This project is a generator for starting [UI5](http://openui5.org) projects.

-People have written thousands of generators, and not just for JavaScript projects.
+People have written thousands of yeoman generators, and not just for JavaScript projects.
 You may find an existing one that suits your needs.
-Search the full list at [yeoman.io](http://yeoman.io/generators/).
+See the full list at [yeoman.io](http://yeoman.io/generators/).
 There are a few UI5 generators (search UI5 in the search field) but none of them were to my taste, hence this one.

 # Installation